ubuntu/authd/pam/Hacking.md

-As mentioned in order to make our Go PAM implementation of the PAM module to be reliable, we relied on a simpler C module that only acts as a wrapper between the actual PAM APIs and a go program that is called and that communicates with the actual module using a DBus private connection (where the security of that is both grantee by the fact that it's almost impossible to predict its address, but also by native DBus credentials checks and on child PID verification).
+As mentioned in order to make our Go PAM implementation of the PAM module to be reliable, we relied on a simpler C module that only acts as a wrapper between the actual PAM APIs and a go program that is called and that communicates with the actual module using a D-Bus private connection (where the security of that is both grantee by the fact that it's almost impossible to predict its address, but also by native D-Bus credentials checks and on child PID verification).

 In order to build the module and its relative companion PAM program you can do: